Breakfast 30 mins

 • Gluten-free: Use certified gluten-free old-fashioned oats

-Tips for 5-Star Homemade Granola
+Tips for the Best Chunky Granola

 • Use a rimmed baking sheet – This helps prevent granola from sliding off as you stir it.